programophile/Bangla_NLP_workshop_Subtask1A_Velora/README.md

 - Jupyter notebook (`.ipynb`) with the complete training and evaluation pipeline
 - `predictor.py` - Python script for inference on test data
 - Dataset files (`subtask_1A.tsv`, `blp25_hatespeech_subtask_1A_test_with_labels.tsv`)
-- `format_checker/` - Directory for format validation scripts
+- `format_checker/` - Directory for cheacking the right format of the generated prediction file

 ## Installation